Written by Sarah Liz King

 Also remember to be patient and kind with yourself through this process.
 You won’t magically wake up one day and feel super balanced about everything, but if you chip away at it every day over time you’ll notice and feel the difference.

 In addition to this, we should focus on strengthening exercises two to three times a week.
-Lifting weights, or doing bodyweight exercises like squats, lunges, and push-ups helps our muscular system stay strong, which keeps our metabolism healthy, and prevents bone loss.
+Lifting weights, or doing bodyweight exercises like squats, lunges, and push-ups helps our muscular system stay strong, which keeps our metabolism healthy, and prevents bone loss thereby reducing the risk of osteoporosis.

 Lastly core and flexibility exercise is important to maintain our joint range of motion, help support pelvic floor strength, and can help prevent lower back pain.